 Gamble Creek Village provides for a mixture of uses instead of single-use, low-density development.
 This provides for greater protection of natural resources, preserves more open space and public lands and provides for greater protection of agricultural resources.

-The land area is more than 9-square miles.
+The land area is about 8-square miles.
 Housing is capped at 7,200 units, with a mix of clustered single-family and multi-family homes in a neo-traditional style.
 Clustered housing allows for conservation and preservation of open spaces and agriculture.

 The plan keeps an eye toward work force housing needs as well.

-Gamble Creek Village will have more than 3,300 acres of its land -- well over half of the entire development -- guaranteed for use as agricultural, very low density residential or open space purposes.
+Gamble Creek Village will have 2,372 acres of its land -- 48% of the entire development -- guaranteed for use as agricultural or open space purposes.